gvwilson/sensibleadventures/coriandel/coriandel.md

 "Sometimes cutting throats," the Darpani chipped in.
 The horse kicked his shin.
 "Ow!"

-"No throats.
-I promise."
+"No throats, I promise."
 The horse eyed me.
 "What do you say?"

 What did I say?
 What could I say?
 "Sure.
 Yes.
 I mean, yes, absolutely, I would be honored to---"